KarakayaFSM/Java_Physics_Virtual_Capacitance_Meter/README.md

 Virtual Capacitance Meter Using Java Swing

 To run the application : go dist/Fizik_12_Yeni
-You need to have the Java Runtime installed on your machine.
+\n You need to have the Java Runtime installed on your machine.